pchunduri6/rag-demystified/blog.md

 ### The setup

-A data warehouse is a collection of data sources (e.g. databases, APIs, etc.) that contain information relevant to the question answering task.
+A data warehouse is a collection of data sources (e.g., documents, tables etc.) that contain information relevant to the question answering task.

 In this example, we'll use a simple data warehouse containing multiple Wikipedia articles for different popular cities, inspired by LlamaIndex [example use-cases](https://docs.llamaindex.ai/en/stable/examples/index_structs/doc_summary/DocSummary.html).
 Each city's wiki is a separate data source.
+Note that for simplicity, we limit each document's size to fit within the LLM context limit.

 Our goal is to build a system that can answer questions like:
 1. *"What is the population of Chicago?"*